The belief that you

 spoke to the thief on the cross, that Jesus did NOT go into Paradise

 that same day.
 We know through Scriptures that Jesus ascended to His

-Father in Paradise after He was risen from the grave 3 days after He
+Father in Heaven after He was risen from the grave 3 days after He

 was crucified, for He spoke to Mary the day He was risen and said